kasy03/xinu/README.md

 # Welcome to Xinu

+Completed as a part of courework for Adavanced Operating Systems E519

 # Build instructions

 Copy the file compile/Makedefs.EXAMPLE to compile/Makedefs and make appropriate changes if necessary.
 Make sure that the correct COMPILER_ROOT, LIBGCC_LOC and CONF_LFLAGS are set.